No case of SARS-CoV-2's Lambda variant found in India yet: Govt | Health

 - India

-No case of the Lambda variant of SARS-CoV-2 has been found in India so far, the government said on Friday.
+The government Friday asserted that no case of the Lambda variant of SARS-CoV-2 has been found in India so far.

 Responding to a question at a press briefing, joint secretary in the health ministry, Lav Agarwal, said Indian SARS-CoV-2 Genomics Consortium (INSACOG) is closely monitoring the variant.